danewheaton/aiku/README.md

 # Aiku
 Hello, anyone interested in my C# scripting abilities!
-This is a good example of what my code looked like in May 2018 - in the Scripts folder, I wrote everything in the following subfolders:
+This is a good example of what my code looked like in May 2018 - in the Scripts folder, I wrote everything found in the following subfolders:

 - Camera
 - Interfaces